kensanata/phoebe/README.md

 Every client certificate gets assigned a capsule name.

+You can provide a link with some documentation, if you want:

+    our $capsule_help = '//transjovian.org/phoebe/page/Capsules';

 # Troubleshooting

 🔥 In the wiki directory, you can have a file called `fingerprint_equivalents`.